robert/robert.github.com/about.md

 I also like chess, but I haven't written any blog posts about that.
 I used to [live in San Francisco][sf].
 Now I live in London.

-## Teaching programming

-I do weekly [office hours][office-hours] where I talk about programming with anyone who signs up.
-I think they are most useful for "[Advanced Beginners][pfab]" who are working towards getting their first job as a programmer.
-But regardless of who you are, if this sounds interesting and useful then [I'd love to hear from you][office-hours].

-I publish a fortnightly newsletter called [Programming Feedback for Advanced Beginners][pfab], in which I review code sent to me by readers and offer suggestions on how they could improve it.
-My aim is to help you make the leap from cobbling programs together to writing elegant, thoughtful code.
-You can [subscribe now][pfab], entirely free, or [read the increasingly extensive archives][pfab-archives].

 ## Contact

 I'm on [Twitter][twitter] and I use email - `robqheaton at gmail dot com`.
-I'd love to hear from you.
+I'd love to hear from you about anything that's on your mind.

 [wacom]: https://robertheaton.com/2020/02/05/wacom-drawing-tablets-track-name-of-every-application-you-open/
 [stripe]: /2014/03/07/lessons-from-a-silicon-valley-job-search/